-Adults wishing to receive their GEDs in the state of Colorado must usually be at least 17 years of age and provide proof of residency.
-However, you may take the test at the age of 16 if you apply for a waiver with the Colorado Department of Education (CDE).
-It's not necessary to prove readiness for testing in Colorado.
+Adults wishing to receive their GEDs in the state of Colorado must usually be at least 17 years of age.
+However, you may take the test at the age of 16 if you apply for, and receive, a waiver with the Colorado Department of Education (CDE).

 Preparing for the Test

-Colorado residents can choose from 50 different GED prep centers located throughout the state.
-The courses cover all five subject areas of the GED test and provide pre-tests which can serve as the basis of a learning plan.
+Colorado residents can choose from many different GED prep centers located throughout the state.
+The courses cover all four subject areas of the GED test and provide pre-tests which can serve as the basis of a learning plan.
 Most of the prep centers are located at community colleges and adult learning centers.
 Federally-funded GED prep programs are available through the CDE's Adult Education and Family Literacy organization.
 You may be able to receive free instruction or a reduced rate on your classes.
-A listing of the various testing centers can be found at the CDE's website (www.cde.state.co.us).
+A listing of the various testing centers can be found on the CDE's website.

 Testing and Fees

-There are over 100 different GED testing sites in Colorado.
+There are more than 50 different GED testing sites in Colorado.
 Each testing site has its own hours of operation and testing schedules.
 Students are advised to contact individual testing centers for more information.
-Students should arrive at the testing center with a government-issued ID that also proves their residency.
-A list of testing centers can be found at the CDE's website.
+Students should arrive at the testing center with a government-issued ID.

 Colorado charges a fee of $37.50 for each of the four subject modules.

 In Colorado, individuals may retake a section of the exam 2 times without waiting.
 After the third attempt, a 60-day waiting period is applied.

 After passing the GED in Colorado, you will receive an official high school equivalency diploma.
 This diploma will provide you with new opportunities for furthering your education or improving your employment, according to the Colorado Department of Education.